Food Technologist vs Food Scientist: What’s the Difference?

 Product success = great idea + flawless execution

-• A food scientist may create a fantastic vegan ghee substitute, but it’s the food technologist who ensures it maintains flavor and consistency in a 1000-litre batch every day.
+• A food scientist may create a fantastic vegan ghee substitute, but it’s the food technologist who ensures it maintains flavour and consistency in a 1000-litre batch every day.

 • A food technology consultant might find a way to reduce wastage in an energy bar line, but without the food scientist’s formula knowledge, the texture may change.